microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 peers need to have access to the following as far back as the collaboration window extends:
 * Changes and their associated repair data

+In this approach the issuing client is responsible for communicating some of the relevant repair data to peers.
+Since this repair data could be arbitrarily large (O(Document size)), it's important to consider the various ways of communicating this information.

+There are several options we could consider:
+* Inlined Repair Data:
+  Inline all the required repair data in the changeset being sent over the wire.
+* Reference Newly Uploaded New Blobs:
+  Have the issuing client upload new blobs containing the repair data, and include references to these blobs in the changeset being sent over the wire.
+* Reference Document State History Query:
+  Have the issuing client include the query information that peers should send to a document state history service in order to fetch the repair information.
+* Reference Document State History Query Result Blobs:
+  Have the issuing client query a document state history service in order to fetch the repair information and include references to the blobs listed in the service's response.
+* Reference Insert Blobs:
+  Have the issuing client include references to the insert blobs that originally contained the data being repaired.
+  Note that if the client were to be responsible for doing this without the help of a service (such a the document state history service), then it may need to preserve edit information for arbitrarily old edits.

+The above are not mutually exclusive.
+For example it may make sense to inline repair data that is small.

-### Maximally Lazy Issuer
+### Maximally Inactive Issuer

 The issuer of an undo could simply send a message stating which previous change they wish to undo.
 This sidesteps concurrency issues discussed above but entirely shifts the burden of work onto the peers, and potentially introduces new distributed systems issues.

-To be clear, this does not reduce the data needs on computational needs of the client that issues the undo.
+To be clear, this does not reduce the data needs or computational needs of the client that issues the undo.
 Indeed, this client is a peer within the session so whatever work it does not perform before sending whatever it sends, it will need to perform upon receiving it.

+#### Data Needs

 Under such a system, peers need to have access to the following as far back as the undo window extends:
 * The original change to be undone (in its most rebased form to date) and its associated repair data